ray-project/kuberay/docs/design/protobuf-grpc-service.md

 ## Goals

-- The APIs definition should be flexible enough to support different kinds of clients (e.g. backend, cli etc).
+- The API definition should be flexible enough to support different kinds of clients (e.g. backend, cli etc).
 - This backend service underneath should leverage generate clients to interact with existing RayCluster custom resources.
 - New added components should be plugable to existing operator.